LucasIsasmendi/portfolio/code/redux/books/human-redux.md

 2. In the context of a PWA, you want to make that app have a life of its own, regardless of the current internet connection.
 Doing this often involves explicitly managing locally cached data separate from the UI logic in your app.
 3. Pre-fetch data you know you'll need regardless of current components on the page.
 We did this at Starbucks, and it worked great.

+There's a strong case to be made for decoupling data fetching from whatever components happen to be showing at the time.

 ## 8 Routing
 ### Chapter recap